inkandswitch/patchwork/core/elements/src/isolation/README.md

 #### Allowlist

-The allowlist starts with only the root document URL and is expanded through three mechanisms:
+The allowlist is seeded from all `doc-url` attributes found in the serialized child tree, plus the user's contact document URL (read from the account doc), which we include as a special case.
+It is expanded through three mechanisms:

-1. **Transitive discovery.** The root document's content is scanned for embedded automerge URLs (recursively walking objects, arrays, and strings).
+1. **Transitive discovery.** Each root document's content is scanned for embedded automerge URLs (recursively walking objects, arrays, and strings).
 All discovered URLs are added to the allowlist (unless denylisted).
 This reflects the assumption that if the user opened a document, its referenced children are authorized for the tool rendering it.

-2. **Auto-allowlisting of unknown documents.** When the iframe requests a document that is not in the host repo's handles (i.e., the host has never seen it), it is automatically allowlisted without prompting the user.
-This covers documents newly created by the iframe, URLs added by a collaborator, or content embedded in the tool. _(TODO: ideally document creation should be proxied to the host so we can track which documents the iframe created, removing the need for this default-allow behavior.)_
+2. **Auto-allowlisting of unknown documents (temporary workaround).** When the iframe requests a document that is not in the host repo's handles (i.e., the host has never seen it), it is automatically allowlisted without prompting the user.
+This covers documents newly created by the iframe, URLs added by a collaborator, or content embedded in the tool.
+This is a workaround for not being able to distinguish iframe-created documents from other unknown documents.
+Once the Author ID API is available, documents created by the iframe's author ID can be identified and auto-allowlisted, while other unknown documents should prompt the user. _(See "Waiting on automerge/keyhive teams" below.)_

-3. **User approval.** If a requested document exists in the host repo but is not on the allowlist, the allowlist is first refreshed (re-scanning the root document for new URLs).
+3. **User approval.** If a requested document exists in the host repo but is not on the allowlist, the allowlist is first refreshed (re-scanning all root documents for new URLs).
 If the document is still not allowlisted, the user is prompted via `window.confirm()` and can approve access explicitly.

 ### Keyhive integration